-These side effects tend to go away once treatment is finished.
+Most of these side effects tend to go away once treatment is finished.
 There are often ways to lessen these side effects.
 For example, drugs can be given to help prevent or reduce nausea and vomiting.
 Be sure to ask your doctor or nurse about medicines to help reduce side effects, and report any side effects your child has so they can be managed effectively.

-Along with the risks above, some chemo drugs can have specific side effects (although these are relatively uncommon).
+Side effects of certain drugs: Along with the risks above, some chemo drugs can have specific side effects (although these are relatively uncommon).
 For example:

 For more on some of these possible long-term side effects, see What Happens After Treatment for Rhabdomyosarcoma?